yv1es/MRMapper/README.md

 ## Remarks

 ### Camera Calibration
 The `MRMapper/camera/stream.py` script will print the camera calibration of the connected RealSense camera.
-It is essential to update the camera parameters specific to your RealSense device.
-Modify the parameters in the following files:
+It is essential to make sure you update the camera parameters specific to your RealSense device.
+Update the parameters in the following files:
 * `MRMapper/camera/camera_constants.py`
 * `MRMapper/core/ros_node/mr-mapper/src/constants.py`

 ### Parameter Tuning
 To view and modify all parameters for the sense-making process, navigate to `MRMapper/core/ros_node/mr-mapper/src/constants.py`.
-Adjust these parameters based on your specific requirements.
+You can adjust these parameters based on your specific requirements.

 ### RTABMap Parameters
 You can fine-tune RTABMap's parameters in the launch file `MRMapper/core/ros_node/mr-mapper/launch/launch_rtabmap.xml`.
 For reference, you can find all of RTAB-Map's parameters listed in this [header file](https://github.com/introlab/rtabmap/blob/master/corelib/include/rtabmap/core/Parameters.h).
 The "Grid/CellSize" parameter controls the density of the point cloud.